-Sexton ruled out for four to six weeks
+Sexton ruled out for up to six weeks

 - Ireland coach hails 'perfect' display in victory over New Zealand

-Sexton, who won his 100th international cap in the 60-5 win over Japan on November 6, left the Aviva Stadium field 15 minutes from time against the Kiwis on Saturday.
+Sexton, who won his 100th cap in the 60-5 win against Japan on November 6, left the Aviva Stadium field 15 minutes from time against the Kiwis.

 Replacement Joey Carbery kicked three crucial late penalties to secure a momentous victory and is expected to start against Mario Ledesma's Argentina this weekend.

-Carty, who won the last of his 10 caps at the 2019 World Cup, and Harry Byrne, are the other number 10 options available to head coach Farrell.
+Carty, who won the last of his 10 caps at the 2019 World Cup, and Harry Byrne are the other options available to head coach Farrell.

 Meanwhile, Munster forward Gavin Coombes returns to the squad following illness.